Management of tuberculosis: Extra-pulmonary tuberculosis

-Tuberculosis not affecting the lungs is called extra-pulmonary tuberculosis.
+Tuberculosis not affecting the lungs is called extrapulmonary tuberculosis.
 Disease of the central nervous system is specifically excluded from this classification.

 The United Kingdom and the World Health Organization (WHO) recommendation is 2HREZ/4HR; the US recommendation is 2HREZ/7HR.
-There is good evidence from randomised-controlled trials to say that in tuberculous lymphadenitis and in TB of the spine, the six-month regimen is equivalent to the nine-month regimen; the US recommendation is therefore not supported by the evidence.
+There is good evidence from randomized controlled trials to say that in tuberculous lymphadenitis and in TB of the spine, the six-month regimen is equivalent to the nine-month regimen; the US recommendation is therefore not supported by the evidence.

 Up to 25% of patients with TB of the lymph nodes (TB lymphadenitis) will get worse on treatment before they get better and this usually happens in the first few months of treatment.
 A few weeks after starting treatment, lymph nodes often start to enlarge, and previously solid lymph nodes may soften and develop into tuberculous cervical lymphadenitis.
 This should not be interpreted as failure of therapy and is a common reason for patients (and their physicians) to panic unnecessarily.
 With patience, two to three months into treatment the lymph nodes start to shrink again and re-aspiration or re-biopsy of the lymph nodes is unnecessary: if repeat microbiological studies are ordered, they will show the continued presence of viable bacteria with the same sensitivity pattern, which further adds to the confusion: physicians inexperienced in the treatment of TB will then often add second-line drugs in the belief that the treatment is not working.
 In these situations, all that is required is re-assurance.
 Steroids may be useful in resolving the swelling, especially if it is painful, but they are unnecessary.
 Additional antibiotics are unnecessary and the treatment regimen does not need to be lengthened.

 There is no evidence that 6 months regimen is inadequate in treating abdominal TB and there is no additional benefits for 9-month regimen for preventing relapse.

 However, more large scale studies are needed to confirm the above conclusion.